osisoft/OSI-Samples-OCS/advanced_samples/Dataview_Wind/Jupyter/README.md

 ### Data Overview

-This data we are using is available in our BulkUpload SampleCollections [folder](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/SampleCollections/DataviewWind).
+The data we are using is available in our BulkUpload SampleCollections [folder](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/SampleCollections/DataviewWind).
+The steps to upload this data are included in that folder.
+This sample also skips over the exercise of creating the dataview, this is included in the data that you can upload.
+To see how to create a Dataview programmatically, please look at our other sample [here](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/DataViews).

 This sample data is similar to what you might have from a site where the data has unexpected values and not every turbine behaves exactly the same.
 The data is only for 1 day.
-Repeating this exercise over more days of data would give you a better prediction.
+Repeating this exercise but using more days of data would give you a better prediction.

-This sample also skips over the exercise of creating the dataview.
-To see how to do that programmatically, please look at our other sample [here](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/DataViews).

 ## Getting Started